13 Best Things to do in Kos (Greece) • Kos Island Travel Tips

 Like a Turkish bath, a hammam is a steam bath that revitalizes the body and mind.
 This spa tradition has its origins in ancient Greek and Roman times.
 A traditional hammam experience often involves a wet steam bath (sauna) and your body will be rinsed, exfoliated (scrubbed to remove dead skin), and massaged with foam.
 This process will detox your body, clear your skin, soften your muscles, and strengthen your immune system.
 It’s a very peaceful and relaxing experience!
 It’s also possible to book an extra massage, a facial treatment, or just take your time sunbathing.

 The Island of Kos has only one traditional Hamam: Artemis Hamam and Spa.
 It was established in 2012 and is located in Tigaki, around 10 km from Kos Town.
 They offer a shuttle service and it’s easily accessible by car or bus.
-So, if you really want to relax, this is one of the best things to do in Kos.
+So, if you really want to relax, this is one of the Kos things to do.

 Kos is a Greek island with a rich history and plenty of ancient Greek archaeological sites and monuments to visit.
 Asklepion is the most popular archaeological site.
 It’s known as the center of Hippocrates’ Medical School, an ancient Greek physician, regarded as the father of medicine.
 It’s close to Platani in the South of Kos Town and one of the best things to do in Kos Old Town if you want to explore the Island’s long history.